 Snow College offers a variety of math classes to meet the needs of students who have different levels of math skills.
 The goal at Snow is to help students find the class that best meets their needs.
 Rather than a course that is too advanced, or a class that is too basic, students should be enrolled in a math course that best matches their skills.
-Mandatory placement in Math 0700, 0800, and 0900 is based upon a student's math ACT score.
-Students who score 17 and below will be placed in Math 0700 or 0800 (see page 51 for more information).
-Students who score 18-22 will be placed in Math 0900.
-Students who score 23 or higher may choose which class among Math 1030, 1040, 1050, or 1080 they feel best meets their needs.
+Mandatory placement in Math 0700, 0800, and 1010 is based upon a student's math ACT score.
+Students who score 17 and below will be placed in Math 0700 or 0800.
+Students who score 18-22 will be placed in Math 1010.
+Students who score 21, 22, 23 or higher may place in Math 1030, 1040, 1050, respectively and a 23 also places a student in 1080.

-To challenge this placement, students may contact the Student Success Center to schedule a time to use the Accuplacer Assessment tool and talk with a faculty member about their placement.
+To challenge this placement, students may contact the Student Success Center to schedule a time to use the Accuplacer Assessment tool or a designated equivalent and talk with a faculty member about their placement.